stella3d/BlobHandles/README.md

 Dictionaries keyed on _BlobHandle_ are one of the main intended uses.

 For dealing with strings, there is `BlobStringDictionary<T>`.
-You add regular C# strings and it takes care of conversion to the unmanaged representation for you.
+You add regular strings and it takes care of conversion to the unmanaged representation for you.

 #### TryGetValueFromBytes()

-`Dictionary<BlobHandle, T>` and `BlobStringDictionary<T>` both have a method, `TryGetValueFromBytes<T>`, that allows using a segment of bytes as the key to a dictionary value search, without having to construct a `BlobHandle` yourself.
+`Dictionary<BlobHandle, T>` and `BlobStringDictionary<T>` both have a method, `TryGetValueFromBytes<T>`, that allows using a segment of bytes as the key to a dictionary value search, without having to construct a blob handle yourself.
 ```csharp
  // dictionary is populated elsewhere
  Dictionary<BlobHandle, Action> m_Actions = new Dictionary<BlobHandle, Action>();